Skip to Content

 Immersion in Armenia’s harvest traditions and wine culture.

 Visit the classical Temple of Garni, the region’s only standing pagan temple, then continue to the rock-carved Monastery of Geghard.
 This day reflects Armenia’s transition from pagan traditions to Christianity.
 Return to Yerevan.
+Visit the History Museum of Armenia.
 Farewell dinner.
 Overnight.

 Transfer to the airport for departure.